lbarasti/bencode/README.md

 provided that `T.from_bencode(String)` and `T#to_bencode(io)` methods are defined for the type `T`.
 For user-defined types you can define these yourself - `from_bencode` for parsing and `to_bencode` for serializing - or you can include Bencode::Serializable in your struct or class.

 ### Serializing custom types
-The Bencode::Serializable module automatically generates methods for Bencode serialization when included.
+The `Bencode::Serializable` module automatically generates methods for Bencode serialization when included.

+To change how individual instance variables are parsed and serialized, the annotation `Bencode::Field` can be placed on the instance variable.
+Annotating property, getter and setter macros is also allowed.

 ```crystal
 require "bencode"